Bulgari: From 2015

+Properties

 Shops

 Bulgari has about 300 stores.
 The largest is the 10-storey Bulgari Ginza Tower in Tokyo, 940 m2 of retail floor space, including a restaurant and lounge bar.

-North American Bulgari boutiques (41 in the US) and distributors are found in Bal Harbour, Beverly Hills, Cabo San Lucas, Chicago, Costa Mesa, Honolulu, Houston, King of Prussia, Las Vegas (4 stores), Los Angeles, New York, Mexico City, Montreal, Orlando, Palm Beach, San Antonio, San Francisco, Westfield Valley Fair, San Jose, California, San Juan, The Mall at Short Hills, Scottsdale, Toronto, Vail and Washington D.C.
+North American Bulgari boutiques (41 in the US) and distributors are found in Bal Harbour, Beverly Hills, Cabo San Lucas, Chicago, Costa Mesa, Honolulu, Houston, King of Prussia, Las Vegas (4 stores), Los Angeles, New York, Mexico City, Montreal, Orlando, Palm Beach, San Antonio, San Francisco, San Jose, San Juan, The Mall at Short Hills, Scottsdale, Toronto, Vail and Washington D.C.

 South American Bulgari distributors are found in Bogotá, Lima, Margarita Island, Quito and São Paulo.

-Partnership with Save the Children

-In 2009, Bulgari began a partnership with Save the Children, including a co-branded jewellery collection, of which a portion of the proceeds goes to the charity.
-As of 2018, Bulgari's contribution has totalled $80 million.

 Bulgari Art Award

 The Bulgari Art Award is an annual art award in partnership with the Art Gallery of New South Wales, Sydney, Australia.
 Sponsored by Bulgari, the $50,000 acquisitive cash award plus $30,000 residency in Italy is presented to mid-career Australian artists.